Dentist Durham NC

 When should I replace my sports mouthguard?

-If you notice a change in the fit of your mouthguard, or if your child is losing their baby teeth, you may need a new mouthguard for you or your child.
+If you notice a change in the fit of your mouthguard or if your child is losing baby teeth, you may need a new mouthguard.
 We often recommend that patients replace their sports mouthguards every season or whenever there is a change in the bite.

 Do I need to have my dentist extract my wisdom teeth?

 Not every patient needs extraction treatment for their wisdom teeth.
-Our team will use x-rays to keep track of your wisdom teeth.
-If it seems like your wisdom teeth will damage your molars, we will schedule an extraction.
+Our team will use x-rays to monitor your wisdom teeth.
+If they seem to be damaging your molars, we will schedule an extraction.
 Wisdom teeth can become impacted and cause tooth pain and sensitivity.

 Can a general dentist do pediatric dentistry?